boltops-tools/terraspace-docs/_docs/lookups.md

 ## Precedence

-When there are 2 modules with the same name in both the `app` and `vendor` folder, the module in the `app` folder takes higher precedence and wins.
+When there are 2 modules with the same name in both the `app/modules` and `vendor/modules` folder, the module in the `app/modules` folder takes higher precedence and wins.

 ## terraspace bundle